Ebazhanov/linkedin-skill-assessments-quizzes/linux/linux-assesment.md

 ```

 - [ ] The code snippet cannot be improved, this is a valid way of checking for the existence of a file.
-- [ ] Use Bash's built-in `[[ ]]` test conditions instead of the ls command.
+- [x] Use Bash's built-in `[[ ]]` test conditions instead of the ls command.
-- [x] The redirect to `/dev/null` will silence the return code invalidating the conditional.
+- [ ] The redirect to `/dev/null` will silence the return code invalidating the conditional.
 Removing the redirect will solve this.
 - [ ] The ls command will output the name of the file to the screen.
 Running ls in quiet mode will improve the code snippet.

-**Note:** Not confident about answer.
-If someone knows the exact answer please contribute in this repository and mark correct answer.

 #### Q60.
 Using a systemd-based distribution, you want to restrict the cron service from running either automatically or manually.
 Which command would you run?